Garth Pier

-Garth Pier (Pier y Garth; also known as Bangor Pier) is a Grade II listed structure in Bangor, Gwynedd, Wales.
+Garth Pier (Pier y Garth; also known as Bangor Pier) is a Grade II listed structure in Bangor, Wales.
 At 1500 ft in length, it is the second-longest pier in Wales, and the ninth longest in the British Isles.

 Construction

-Designed by J.J.
-Webster of Westminster, London, the 1550 ft pier has cast-iron columns, with the rest of the metal structure made in steel, including the handrails.
+Designed by J. J. Webster of Westminster, London, the 1550 ft pier has cast-iron columns, with the rest of the metal structure made in steel, including the handrails.
 The wooden deck has a series of octagonal kiosks with roofs, plus street lighting, which lead to a pontoon landing stage for pleasure steamers on the Menai Strait.